-CCVO promotes and strengthens the nonprofit and voluntary sector by developing and sharing resources and knowledge, building connections, leading collaborative work, and giving voice to critical issues affecting the sector.
+CCVO promotes and strengthens the nonprofit sector by developing and sharing resources and knowledge, building connections, leading collaborative work, and giving voice to critical issues affecting the sector.

-A vital, dynamic nonprofit and voluntary sector that is recognized and respected as an integral partner in building strong, healthy communities.
+A vital, dynamic nonprofit sector that is recognized and respected as an integral partner in building strong, healthy communities.

 What is the nonprofit sector?

 The high quality of life enjoyed in our communities is built on many of the programs, activities and services run by the more than 24,000 nonprofits and charities that make up the Alberta nonprofit sector.
 Nonprofit organizations in Alberta touch on virtually all aspects of life from leisure time to medical care.
 These include sports activities for our kids, environmental programs that conserve our natural treasures, services that help new immigrants settle in our community, training to give people the skills they need to fill gaps in the workforce, programs to help the homeless leave life on the street, and arts and cultural activities for the whole community, to name a few.

 CCVO was established in 2004 to strengthen these individual organizations and the sector generally, by building capacity and addressing the larger systemic issues that can ultimately help or hinder their missions.

 CCVO gives voice to critical issues affecting charities and nonprofits.
 In a rapidly-changing social and political environment, we monitor emerging issues, providing decision-makers with a credible source of information about sector impact, and providing nonprofit groups with an understanding of sector-wide implications.